-If, like us, you are working from home right now, you need your home office to be a productive yet comfortable space.
+If you are one of the many people now spending more time working from home, you need your home office to be a productive yet comfortable space.
 So, whether your home office has a room of its own, an elegant space on a landing or it doubles up as the guest bedroom, we’re here to help you make the most of it.
 And after you’ve read our advice, take the time to browse our fabulous range of luxury office furniture; desks, chairs, shelves, cabinets, sofas, armchairs, side tables and coffee tables.
 Now, grab yourself a cup of coffee and see what our design team have to say…

 A Dedicated Workspace

 If your home office or study is in its own separate room, where you can close the door to all distractions, you are already half way there.
 If not, make sure you have a dedicated working space – not sitting on a bed and definitely not in front of the TV (we are not teenagers).
 And we know it’s called a laptop, but you work far more efficiently sitting at a desk.
 We would always advise you to invest in a proper desk.
 This is not just a practical way to keep all your work together, it is also psychological.
 It signals to your brain that this particular space is work, not home.

 If you are having to work temporarily in a multi-functional space, such as the end of a table or in the guest bedroom, always clear the space before you start work (nobody functions at their best when surrounded by piles of laundry or the remains of breakfast).
 Then make sure that you have enough storage – shelves, cupboards or even a large box – so that you can put your work away afterwards and return the space to its original use.
 The self-discipline of re-instating your dedicated work space at the beginning of each day will make your home office a much more productive environment.